openmrs/openmrs-module-emrmonitor/README.md

 ### TODO

 * Handle all TODOs in code
-* Configurable report frequency?  eg. other than daily?
 * Do not sync these tables

 * ConfigurableMetricProducer: would load xml/other files from somewhere in the .OpenMRS directory, parse these, and allow for executing things like: